Truncated Wigner method for Bose gases: Comparisons

 \section{Comparisons}

-Generating quantum noise in TWA in 2d and 3d may have problems in terms of heating the atom cloud during time evolution due to rapid coupling dynamics between the modes \cite{sinatra_lobo_02} and divergence of physical observables as a function of the number of modes, but 1d systems have been more robust.
-Although clearly insufficient, e.g., in a Mott-insulator regime and at very low atom numbers, TWA has been successful in describing superfluid dynamics in the presence of considerable quantum fluctuations.
-For instance, TWA simulations \cite{ruostekoski_isella_05} were qualitatively able to produce the experimentally observed damping rate of center-of-mass oscillations of bosonic atomic cloud in a very shallow, strongly confined 1D optical lattice, corresponding to the dissipative atom transport experiments of Ref.~\cite{fertig_ohara_05}.

-The accuracy of the initial state noise generation can be a crucial limitation, especially in simulations involving very short time dynamics.
-The spatial distribution of phonon excitations in trapped systems can result in very rapid noise variation where, e.g., phase fluctuations are dominated close to the edges of the atom cloud \cite{isella_ruostekoski_06}.
+The accuracy of the initial state noise generation can contribute to the simulation results.
 For dark soliton dynamics, the differences in the soliton trajectories between the cases in which the noise was generated within the quasi-condensate description and in the Bogoliubov theory are notable \cite{martin_ruostekoski_10a}.
-Evaluating phonon modes in the linearized Bogoliubov approximation may also become inaccurate, compared to self-consistent HFB methods.
+Some examples are illustrated in Fig.~\ref{ruostekoski_extrafig1}.
+As previously noted, also evaluating phonon modes in the linearized Bogoliubov approximation may become inaccurate, compared to self-consistent HFB methods.